Music Lists

 Salsa Music

 Cha Cha music has a similar rhythm to Salsa, but with a slower tempo and a triple-step pattern.
-A simple comparison is that Cha Cha music is to Salsa Music as East Coast Swing Music is to Single-Step Swing Music.
+Here is a simple comparison: Cha Cha music is to Salsa music as Triple-step ECSwing music is to Single-Step ECSwing music.
 Cha Cha is typically Latin, though good Cha Cha rhythms can also be found in Country and Pop music.
-Music is listed by genre and tempo.
+Country Cha tends to have a milder tone, feeling more like a smooth Rumba than a spicy Cha.

 Rumba Music

 Rumba music sounds like a very mellow Cha Cha with a slightly slower tempo.
 Ideal Rumba music has a Latin feel to it and a hint of romance.
-Music is listed by genre and tempo.
+American-style Rumba starts on the 1; International-style Rumba holds on 1 and starts on the 2.

 Polka Music